juju/docs/src/en/config-gce.md

 file, or output to stdout.
 In order to see the boilerplate environments.yaml on stdout you need to append the `--show` option.
 This is helpful if you have an existing environments.yaml and just need to add a section.
 E.g.
-'juju generate-config --show`.
+`juju generate-config --show`.
 You can then copy and paste the needed section.

 The generic configuration section generated for Windows Azure will look something like this: